ouspg/CryptoCourse/Week1Exercises/README.md

 TRLSHAXRNSVKIENUFMEGRVDANEELHOFNSLUGIEFZVATAAGCIYAGIFADWUDHFYIFPOWVSPUMBKOTUOBYYNQWZYEEHBFCYCRZUKIPDZFFOYDBPZTPRBRVRFRBFYESLSXUAALBFIIAVWORLYBAAIAYGWYVNFLCZKHRVBANDRQFQMEYDHUFNFPCFZVNWSMIENVGQJSZHBFFFGKSBFLVWWORLNQRYFRNODAJIGLCZZNTRTOIYCWCSIACKMFYELOSMUOAHHARSXLTALRVQONZLVWMFFESISOKIIHZKRDQUSEJMNVGELRIHWXCAAFSOFNFWWFLTRVORRIYXFQFFBXFRZEYGWNVLVHJQKHNWWFUORVWORLYICDRCBPAGEIGBKUUERITAITGRRQMEYRDYFRRHTRVCGLJQDENQGFFRRVWEKMNVGELRIHWXCAAFSUGLRDRRFRNUSUEVRQHUFNBICGIDVVQUGLVQODPCHOHGIEGROFKEAGBAKOAOMFFPHCNXVSNQRYRTUEIFRLFRHAKHRVCOZEGDZUDPYLQMKIBQGAWOHUKAIK
 ```

 **Task 2.1** Decrypt the text.
 What is the secret key?
+How many permutations were used?

 **Task 2.2** Where is the text from?
 Who wrote it?
 If you find the source, read the whole text/article/newsitem/book...

-> Show your work (code and reasoning; how did you decrypt this?).
+> Show your work (code and reasoning; how did you decrypt this?) and answer the questions.
 You should not use existing tools which can solve this quite quickly.
-However, if you did, mentions these tools **and** make step-by-step report **why** Vigenere cipher was decryptable.
+However, if you did, mention these tools, used commands **and** make step-by-step report **why Vigenere cipher was decryptable**.

 ## Task 3: Generating randomness